apiato/apiato/docs/_docs/B.general/faq.md

-## Can I name my Actions `IndexAction`, `ShowAction`, `StoreAction`.. according to REST?
+## Can I give my Actions REST names?

+Example: `IndexAction`, `ShowAction`, `StoreAction`...

-You can name anything, anyway you prefer, sa long as you’re just changing the name and not the naming format *“like in case of routes files, they include the version number which gets applied to the api, and the api type to help adding the route file to different docs automatically”*.
+Yes, you can name anything, anyway you prefer, sa long as you’re just changing the name and not the naming format *“like in case of routes files, they include the version number which gets applied to the api, and the api type to help adding the route file to different docs automatically”*.